 - Your room is, of course, just for you.

 - Usually, however, your room is part of a shared apartment.
 You share this apartment with other people - possibly even other participants of the Bauhaus Summer School - with whom you usually also share bathroom and kitchen.

 33. Will I get food in my accommodation?

-- Here is a list of dining halls in Weimar.
+- Here you can find a list of dining halls in Weimar: dining halls.

 34. You want to find an accommodation by yourself?

-- Some acitivities you can find on our website.
-At the beginning of the Bauhaus Summer School you will also get a programme overview with all events and useful tipps.
+- Some of the acitivities we organise can be found on our website.
+At the beginning of the Bauhaus Summer School, every participant will receive the programme booklet including an overview of all events.

 36. Will I have access to sports facilities?

 - Sure!
 During the Bauhaus Summer School, you can work out every Thursday from 6 to 8 pm at the University Sports Centre.